svenjambor/Food/README.md

 If the recipe is not in English the title will contain the language code of the language it's in.

-Oh, yes, this thing might acually end up as an app.
+Oh, yes, this thing might actually end up as an app for me and assorterd household members.
 So I added some front matter to the .md files to make things searchable.
 Eventually.
 Or never.
 Whatever.
+No worries.
+Cumbaya.